angular/angular/aio/content/start/index.md

 {@a components}
 ## Components

-*Components* define areas of responsibility in the user interface (UI) that let you reuse sets of UI functionality.
+*Components* define areas of responsibility in the user interface, or UI, that let you reuse sets of UI functionality.
 You've already built one with the product list component.

 A component consists of three things:
 * **A component class** that handles data and functionality.
-In the previous section, the product data and the `share()` method in the component class handle data and functionality respectively.
+In the previous section, the product data and the `share()` method in the component class handle data and functionality, respectively.
 * **An HTML template** that determines the UI.
 In the previous section, the product list's HTML template displays the name, description, and a "Share" button for each product.
 * **Component-specific styles** that define the look and feel.
 Though product list does not define any styles, this is where component CSS